Azure/ResourceModules/docs/wiki/The CI environment - Pipeline design.md

 - `'Branch'` dropdown: A dropdown to select the branch to run the pipeline from.
 - `'Execute static validation'` switch: Can be enabled or disabled and controls whether the static tests jobs are executed during the pipeline run.
-  > **Note:** This switch cannot be used to bypass the publishing requirements that both the static & deployment validation must be successful.
+  > **Note:** This switch cannot be used to bypass the publishing requirements, where both static tests & deployment validation jobs must be successful.
 - `'Execute deployment validation'` switch: Can be enabled or disabled and controls whether the deployment tests jobs are executed during the pipeline run.
 - `'Remove deployed module'` switch: Can be enabled or disabled and controls whether the test-deployed resources are removed after testing.
 It is enabled by default.
   > **Note:** This switch cannot be used to bypass the publishing requirements that both the static & deployment validation must be successful.